ptct-Anywhere-fitness/monolith/readme-deploy.txt

 To deploy:

-Step 0.)
-Connect the codebase's GitHub repo
-         to a Heroku app.
+Connect the codebase's GitHub repo to a Heroku app.
   --Follow step 2 in the readme-setup.txt file.

+**NOTE: Need to manually place the .env.production file on the repo in /client!!!

-Step 0.)
-Ensure .env and .env.production (for /client)
+If issue with react build) Ensure .env and .env.production (for /client)
          are in remote repo.
           .env: (ACTUALLY, only needed if build error about eslint or jest) SKIP_PREFLIGHT_CHECK=true
           .env.production:
             NEXT_PUBLIC_BACKEND_URL=/api
 NOTE: Slightly modified due to NEXT

 API-Keys:
   -We need the API-key for Stripe.